model-driven-devops/mdd/exercises/data-validation.md

 ## Format Linting

-We use [`yamllint`](https://github.com/adrienverge/yamllint) to validate that the data is properly formated in in YAML. `yamllint` behavior is configured in the file `.yamllint.yml`.
+We use [`yamllint`](https://github.com/adrienverge/yamllint) to validate that the data is properly formatted in YAML. `yamllint` behavior is configured in the file `.yamllint.yml`.
 In order to run `yamllint` against the mdd data, we run:

 ```